Skip to main content

 Peak Health Glossary of Terms

-• Moderate: Monitoring data lacks some aspect of being recent, reliable, or comprehensive; however, measurements are also based on recent expert or scientist observation
+• Moderate: Monitoring data lack some aspect of being recent, reliable, or comprehensive; however, measurements are also based on recent expert or scientist observation.

-Stressors: Things that challenge the integrity of ecosystems and the quality of the environment, which may be natural environmental factors, or may result from the activities of humans; some stressors exert a relatively local influence, while others are regional or global in their scope
+Stressors: Elements that challenge the integrity of ecosystems and the quality of the environment; may be natural environmental factors or may result from the activities of humans.
+Some stressors exert a relatively local influence, while others are regional or global in scale.

 Peak health condition and trend icon key